C-PASS: Center-Fed Pinching Antenna System: Numerical Results

-Fig.~\ref{fig:center_gain} plots the array gain and multiplexing gain of the C-PASS versus the number of PAs, comparing the proposed position-tuning scheme and the uniform deployment baseline.
-It is observed that under the uniform deployment, both $G_{\text{C}}^{\text{A}}$ and $G_{\text{C}}^{\text{M}}$ exhibit irregular fluctuations without a distinct scaling trend.
-This stochastic behavior arises because the superposition of $N$ multi-path components with random phase shifts fails to yield a coherent scaling gain.
-Consequently, we focus on the proposed position-tuning scheme, to validate the theoretical derivations in \emph{Theorem 2}.
-The results demonstrate a tight convergence between the simulated results, the derived asymptotic analyses, and the theoretical upper and lower bounds for both $G_{\text{C}}^{\text{A}}$ and $G_{\text{C}}^{\text{M}}$ analysis.
-Notably, for $N > 5$, the tight confinement of the simulated gains within the theoretical bounds rigorously validates the scaling orders of $\mathcal{O}(\ln^2 N / N)$ and $\mathcal{O}(P_T \ln^4 N / N^2)$ as established in \emph{Theorem 2}.
+Fig.~\ref{fig:center_gain} plots the array and multiplexing gains of C-PASS versus the number of PAs, comparing the proposed position-tuning scheme with the uniform deployment baseline.
+Here, ``Proposed'' and ``Baseline'' denote fine-tuned PA deployment and uniform PA deployment without position tuning, respectively.
+Under uniform deployment, both $G_{\text{C}}^{\text{A}}$ and $G_{\text{C}}^{\text{M}}$ fluctuate irregularly because the deterministic PA-dependent LoS phases are not aligned as $N$ varies.
+We therefore focus on the proposed position-tuning scheme to validate \emph{Theorem 2}.
+The simulated gains closely match the asymptotic analyses and remain within the theoretical upper and lower bounds.
+For $N>5$, this agreement validates the scaling orders $\mathcal{O}(\ln^2 N/N)$ and $\mathcal{O}(P_T\ln^4 N/N^2)$.

-Fig.~\ref{fig:capacity_center_end} plots the capacity versus the number of PAs for both center-fed and end-fed PASS under two PA deployment schemes at $P_T=0$ dBm and $30$ dBm.
-It can be observed that, regardless of whether PA deployment, the C-PASS consistently outperforms the end-fed PASS.
-This is due to the additional multiplexing gain inherent to the center-fed architecture.
-As shown in the Table~\ref{tab:analysis}, under the PA fine-tuning scheme, the C-PASS achieves an improvement in receive strength on the order of $\mathcal{O}(P_T \ln^4 N / N^2)$.
-This trend is consistent with the Fig.~\ref{fig:capacity_center_end}, where the C-PASS capacity increases significantly with both $P_T$ and $N$.
-For instance, at $P_T = 30$ dBm and $N = 50$, the C-PASS capacity shows a $3.59$ dB improvement over the end-fed architecture.
+Fig.~\ref{fig:capacity_center_end} plots the capacity versus the number of PAs for center-fed and end-fed PASS under two PA deployment schemes at $P_T=0$ dBm and $30$ dBm.
+Here, ``center-fed gain'' denotes the C-PASS advantage over the end-fed PASS due to the combined array and multiplexing gains.
+C-PASS consistently outperforms the end-fed PASS across the considered deployment schemes, owing to the additional multiplexing gain enabled by the center-fed architecture.
+As shown in Table~\ref{tab:analysis}, under PA fine-tuning, C-PASS achieves a receive-strength improvement of order $\mathcal{O}(P_T\ln^4 N/N^2)$.
+This trend agrees with Fig.~\ref{fig:capacity_center_end}, where the C-PASS capacity increases with both $P_T$ and $N$.
+For instance, at $P_T=30$ dBm and $N=50$, C-PASS provides a $3.59$ dB capacity improvement over the end-fed architecture.